Article updated Tuesday 29th September 2020

 - – Additional homeworking resources

-National restrictions were gradually lifted over the summer, in July Boris Johnson urged the country to return to work and on 1st August employers were given the go ahead to ask employees to return to Covid-secure workplaces.
+In July, the PM had urged the country to return to work and on 1st August had given employers the go ahead to ask employees to return to Covid-secure workplaces.

-This ‘homeworking pack’ is designed to help you update your policies and practices for homeworking as efficiently as possible.
+Wherever you are in your workforce planning, this ‘homeworking pack’ will help you review, update your policies and practices easily, allowing your staff to work from home as efficiently as possible.

 The pack contains: